About the origin of the Earth and the creatures that multiplied on it: a story of creation, destruction and regeneration.

 Cyclicity in the Belemnite Marls

 As in the Blue Lias, these blue-grey muds alternate between dark and light, but the amount of carbonate (the lighter-coloured component) is smaller, and the boundaries between one bed and another more diffuse.
 Belemnite guards occur throughout, but burrows occur mostly in the lighter beds.
 Eighty-nine couplets have been counted in this 25-metre thick formation, not counting intervals at the top and bottom when sedimentation was too slow to produce clearly differentiated couplets.
-On the basis that the cycles were annual, this translates into an average sedimentation rate (after compaction) of about 25 cm a year – not an unreasonable figure for sediments that are only partially burrowed.
-On the basis that they reflect a 38,000-year cycle Bridportin the tilt of the Earth’s axis, the sedimentation rate would have been 0.007 mm per year.
+On the basis that the cycles were annual, this translates into an average sedimentation rate (after compaction) of 25 cm a year – not an unreasonable estimate for sediments that are only partially burrowed.
+On the basis that they reflect a 38,000-year cycle in the tilt of the Earth’s axis, the sedimentation rate would have been a miniscule 0.007 mm per year.

 Bridport Sands, West Bay

-These are of Toarcian age and thus somewhat younger than the Blue Lias.
+BridportThese are of Toarcian age and thus somewhat younger than the Blue Lias.
 On a sunny day the cliffs east of West Bay present a majestic series of siltstones coloured deep gold.
-Projecting strata honeycombed with well-cemented burrows alternate with thicker, softer layers in which burrowing is scarce.
-The original environment was a relatively deep-water body of sand migrating gradually southwards.
+Strata honeycombed with well-cemented burrows alternate with thicker, more erodible layers in which burrowing is scarce.
+The original environment consisted of a relatively deep-water sand body migrating gradually southwards.
 Again, the cyclicity is probably annual, with the more carbonate-rich beds forming in the summer.
-Few remains of seafloor-dwelling organisms occur in the poorly consolidated silts because the daily rate of sedimentation was simply too rapid.
+The undeformed condition of mica flakes in the harder beds, contrasting with the crumpled flakes in the softer ones, shows that cementation took place early, preventing compaction of the sand grains.
+Sedimentation itself was rapid – otherwise the cement-rich fluids would have diffused evenly through the whole fabric.
+Likewise, few remains of seafloor-dwelling organisms occur in the poorly consolidated silts because sedimentation was too rapid for the seafloor to be a comfortable environment.
+Given that the cyclicity reflects the alternation of warm and cool seasons, the greater thickness of the cement-poor beds also suggests a higher rate of sedimentation.